 A novel radical alkylation of quinoline and related heterocycles in the 2-position uses free radicals generated by reaction of alkyl iodides with hydrogen peroxide in DMSO: J. Org.
 Chem., 54, 5224 (1989).
 For silver(II)-promoted radical alkylation, see: Trimethylacetic acid, A10776.

-Harmful if swallowed.
-Toxic in contact with skin.
+Toxic if swallowed.
+Harmful in contact with skin.
 Causes skin irritation.
 Causes serious eye irritation.
 Suspected of causing genetic defects.
 May cause cancer.